Aligners vs Braces in Sunnyvale, TX

 Surgical Treatments

 When bite problems are severe, orthognathic surgery may be needed.
 This procedure repositions the jaw for proper alignment.
 After surgery, braces or aligners fine-tune the tooth positioning.
+As Dr. Marty Greenberg, a popular orthodontist in Jacksonville, FL, notes, jaw surgery is usually saved for very severe cases when other tools cannot fully fix the bite or face balance.

 Benefits of Bite Correction